Aaron-Bopp/Obsidian-notes/SecondBrain/SecondBrain/ContentNotes/Articles/National SEED Project - 'White Privilege Unpacking the Invisible Knapsack' and 'Some Notes for Facilitators.md

 - "obliviousness about white advantage, like obliviousness about male advantage, is kept strongly inculturated in [[America|the United States]] so as to maintain the myth of meritocracy, the myth that democratic choice is equally available to all"
 ---
 created: 2021-09-16
-note-type:
-- content-note
+cssclass: content
-creator: nationalseedproject.org
+tags: content nationalseedproject.org
 content-type:
 - articles
 source: https://nationalseedproject.org/Key-SEED-Texts/white-privilege-unpacking-the-invisible-knapsack